BCStudentSoftwareDevTeam/ee-lab-documentation/home/output/audioamplifiereagletutorial.md

    - Sometimes it’s useful to ripup all routes to start over completely (yes, you’ll likely be doing this at least once).
 After you press the ripup button above, click the green light in the toolbar: ![image_41_eagle.png](/image_41_eagle.png) Alternatively, you can enter ```ripup *``` in the command prompt to do the same thing.

 ## Exporting your Board from Eagle/Part 7:
+Refer to Part 5 as needed for this part.
 Do these steps after your layout is completed, 100% routed, and passes the DRC with no errors.

 1. First, download the following file: